Optimal sequences for pairwise comparisons: the graph of graphs approach: Abstract

 \section{Abstract}

 In preference modelling, it is essential to determine the number of questions and their arrangements to ask from the decision maker.
-We focus on incomplete pairwise comparison matrices.
-First, optimal incomplete filling in patterns are identified, resulting in weight vectors being closest (on average) to that of the complete case.
+We focus on incomplete pairwise comparison matrices, and provide the optimal filling in patterns, which result in the closest (LLSM) weight vectors on average to the complete case for at most six alternatives and for all possible number of comparisons, when the underlying representing graph is connected.
 These results are obtained by extensive numerical simulations with large sample sizes.
-Optimal filling in sequences, formed by optimal or near optimal filling patterns, are found in the GRAPH of representing graphs.
+Many optimal filling structures resulted in optimal filling in sequences---one optimal case can be reached by adding a comparison to a previous one---which are presented on graph of graphs.
 The star graph is revealed to be optimal among spanning trees, while the optimal graphs are always close to bipartite ones.
-Regular graphs appear to also correspond to optimal cases, furthermore regularity holds all optimal graphs, as the degrees of different vertices are always as close to each other as possible.
-The practical relevance of the results includes the cases when the decision maker can abandon the problem at any period of the process, e.g., in online questionnaires.
-However, the found patterns are potentially applicable in a wide range of models of preference and information theory.
+Regular graphs also correspond to optimal cases, furthermore regularity is important for all optimal graphs, as the degrees of different vertices are always as close to each other as possible.
+Besides applying optimal filling structures in given decision making problems, practitioners can utilize the optimal filling sequences in the cases, when the decision maker can abandon the problem at any period of the process (e.g., in online questionnaires).

-\textbf{Keywords}: pairwise comparison, incomplete pairwise comparison matrix, graph of comparisons, filling in sequence, GRAPH of graphs;
+\textbf{Keywords}: Pairwise comparison, Incomplete pairwise comparison matrix, Graph of comparisons, Filling in sequence, Graph of graphs